 Based on our conversations with these risk leaders, the new audit and assurance policy can be considered a sensible change overall and is unlikely to represent a massive departure from what many companies are already doing.

-Preparing for the AAP - what stage is your organisation at compared to your peers?
+Preparing for the Audit and Assurance Policy (AAP) - what stage is your organisation at compared to your peers?

-One of the proposed changes to the code is that public interest entities (PIES) should publish a triennial AAP and annual implementation report on the AAP within the annual report.
+One of the proposed changes to the code is that listed companies and PIE organisations should publish a triennial AAP and annual implementation report on the AAP within the annual report.
 This will set out the company's approach to assuring the quality of information it reports to shareholders.

 However, one step these companies are prioritising - in order to prepare for the code changes - is placing a greater focus on ESG and, more specifically, providing assurance for carbon disclosures; ultimately, the business needs to be able to prove it is delivering what it claims to be delivering with regard to its sustainability targets.